Space Crusade: Gameplay

 Close range combat rules are enforced when two units engaging are next to each other; the controlling player of the two units in combat roll whatever number of dice allowed for that unit, and the highest wins.
-Otherwise, ranged combat rules are followed so long as there is line of sight between the two squares that each unit is occupying: the firing player rolls dice for the weapon being fired, and if the die total is above the armour value of the target, it is dealt hit points.
+Otherwise, ranged combat rules are followed so long as there is line of sight between the two squares that each unit is occupying: the firing player rolls dice for the weapon being fired, and if the dice total is above the armour value of the target, it is dealt hit points.

-The squad-based system gives each player greater access for strategy and planning.
+The squad-based system gives each player greater access to strategy and planning.
 Most of the game is careful calculations of avoiding line of sight, and rushing to attack either from around the corridor, through open doors, or close in with close combat.
-The mission based system sometimes allows a player to sacrifice units to score points in order to win.
+The mission-based system sometimes allows a player to sacrifice units to score points in order to win.

-The marine players have the advantage of heavy weapons, special equipment and high armour point values due to their power armour, while the alien player has the advantage of large numbers of pieces and random "Alien Event" cards which may be detrimental to his opponents.
+The marine players have the advantage of heavy weapons, special equipment and high armour point values due to their Power armour, while the alien player has the advantage of large numbers of pieces and random "Alien Event" cards which may be detrimental to his opponents.
 The marine Commanders have multiple hit points and special weapons, making them harder to kill.

-Each game consists of the marine players receiving their primary mission, docking and entering the space hulk (and later dreadnought factories), completing their mission before the other marine players, and returning their team back to the docking claw.
-Points are scored for units killed and missions completed, deducted for units lost.
-Players with sufficient points at the end of the game (including the Alien Player) can be promoted to the next rank, which gives them access to additional order or equipments for the subsequent games.
+Each game consists of the Space Marine players receiving their primary mission, docking and entering the space hulk (and later dreadnought factories), completing their mission before the other marine players, and returning their team back to the docking claw.
+Points are scored for units killed and missions completed, and deducted for units lost.
+Players with sufficient points at the end of the game (including the Alien Player) can be promoted to the next rank, which gives them access to additional order or equipment for the subsequent games.

 German Edition

-The German version of the game was published under the name StarQuest to tie-in with Hero-Quest, which, at that time, was very popular amongst German children.
+The German version of the game was published under the name StarQuest to tie-in with HeroQuest, which, at that time, was very popular amongst German children.

-Due to the country's stricter censorship laws (see Federal Department for Media Harmful to Young Persons), the translation tones down most of the violent game elements: The aliens are "chaos robots", not living creatures.
+Due to the country's stricter censorship laws (see Federal Department for Media Harmful to Young Persons), the translation tones down most of the violent game elements: The aliens are "Chaos robots", not living creatures.
 A player does not kill a robot, the robot is merely removed from this dimension or gets caught by the effects of the weapons and is not harmed at all.
-Although for example the "Assault Cannon" can quite easily be recognized as a type of machine gun, in the German version it is called "Zero Time Gun" and its effect is explained as "time bubbles" slowing down the enemy.
+Although for example the "Assault Cannon" can quite easily be recognised as a type of machine gun, in the German version it is called "Zero Time Gun" and its effect is explained as "time bubbles" slowing down the enemy.